noDiego/whatsapp-claude-gpt/README.md

 With this update, users can enhance the bot's interactivity by defining how it should behave in different contexts directly from the `.env` configuration file.

+## Fixes in Version 1.2.4

+- **Streaming Implementation**: Introduced streaming for API responses to mitigate frequent errors encountered with Deepseek and improve overall reliability.
+- **Enhanced Deepseek Message Handling**: Implemented a specialized message handling approach for Deepseek due to its specific limitations and requirements.
+- **Known Issues with Deepseek**: Please note that Deepseek services are currently experiencing intermittent availability issues.
+Users may encounter occasional errors or service interruptions when using Deepseek as the AI language model.
+We recommend using alternative AI services if you experience persistent issues with Deepseek.
+- **WhatsAppWeb.js Update**: Updated whatsapp-web.js dependency to resolve issues with group chat recognition where the bot was responding without being explicitly mentioned.
+This update ensures the bot only responds in group chats when its name is mentioned, as intended.

 ## Final Notes

 • Make sure your API quotas and keys are valid for the AI language you choose.